-Temperatures shall be measured with temperature probes, the sensors of which are inserted either in "M" packages or, for measuring the ambient temperature and for measuring temperatures $t_1$ , $t_2$ , $t_3$ and $t{c1}$ , $t{c2}$ , $t{c3}$ during all tests, in the centre of tin-covered solid copper or brass cylinders having a mass of 25 g and of minimum external area (diameter = height = about 15,2 mm).
+Temperatures shall be measured with temperature probes, the sensors of which are inserted either in "M" packages for measuring the internal temperatures (for all performance tests) or, for measuring the ambient temperature, in the centre of tin-covered solid copper or brass cylinders having a mass of 25 g and of minimum external area (diameter = height = about 15,2 mm).
 The temperatures shall be recorded.
 Temperature-measuring instruments shall be accurate to within $\pm$ 0,3 K.